$F$-zips with additional structure on splitting models of Shimura varieties: Hasse invariants for EO strata

-In Hilbert case, any EO stratum can be cut out from co-dimension one strata as the associated Weyl group is isomorphic to $(\bbZ/ 2 \bbZ)^n$.
+In the Hilbert case, any EO stratum can be cut out from codimension one strata as the associated Weyl group is isomorphic to $(\bbZ/2\bbZ)^n$.
 So all the EO strata of splitting models of Hilbert modular varieties coincide with the strata constructed by the partial Hasse invariants in \cite[]{ReduzziXiao2017}.